 A good place to start is with CPU profiling.
 CPU profiling provides an overview of where CPU time is spent, though to the untrained eye it may be difficult to identify the magnitude of the role the GC plays in a particular application.
 Luckily, understanding how the GC fits in mostly boils down to knowing what different functions in the `runtime` package mean.
 Below is a useful subset of these functions for interpreting CPU profiles.

 Note: the functions listed below are not leaf functions, so they may not show up in the default the

 listcommand on these functions directly and focus on the cumulative percent column.

-Note: In a largely idle Go application, the Go GC is going to use up additional (idle) CPU resources to get its job done faster.
-As a result, this symbol may represent a large fraction of samples, that it believes are free.
+runtime.gcDrainMarkWorkerIdlesymbol.
+As a result, time here may represent a large fraction of CPU samples, which the Go GC believes are free.
+If the application becomes more active, CPU time in idle workers will drop.
 One common reason this can happen is if an application runs entirely in one goroutine but

 runtime.mallocgc: Entrypoint to the memory allocator for heap memory.
 A large amount of cumulative time spent here (>15%) typically indicates a lot of memory being allocated.

 runtime.gcAssistAlloc: Function goroutines enter to yield some of their time to assist the GC with scanning and marking.
 A large amount of cumulative time spent here (>5%) indicates that the application is likely out-pacing the GC with respect to how fast it's allocating.
 It indicates a particularly high degree of impact from the GC, and also represents time the application spend marking and scanning.
 Note that this is included in the